Hyle33ies/CSC1004-Java-Chatroom/README.md

 The most tricky part in my mind was the IOstream because there're too many of them and I also had to combine them with Socket Programming and Network Knowledge.
 Some day I spent six hours on the messaging function but finally in vain...
 It took me around 100-120 hours to finish (including reviewing Java Socket Programming knowledge) this sixty-percent-of-one-unit project.

 For more detailed explanations about the code, you may jump to the last part of this README.

+If you are a future student in CUHKSZ learning CSC1004 and encounter problems about this project, feel free to contact me through school email.

+ID: 122090180

 ## Assessment / Function List